Pausanias Analysis

 English Translation

 About ten stades from the place called Bathos is the site named Basilis.
 Cypselus was its founder, having given his daughter in marriage to Cresphontes, the son of Aristomachus.
 In my time Basilis was in ruins, and among these ruins there still remained a temple of Demeter Eleusinia.
-Proceeding from there, you again cross the Alpheius and reach Thocnia, named after Thocnus, the son of Lycaon, but wholly deserted by our day.
-Thocnus was said to have built the city on a hill.
-The river Aminius flows by this hill and empties into the Helisson, and not far away the Helisson itself joins the Alpheius.
+Proceeding from there, you again cross the Alpheios and reach Thoknia, named after Thoknos, the son of Lycaon, but wholly deserted by our day.
+Thoknos was said to have built the city on a hill.
+The river Aminius flows by this hill and empties into the Helisson, and not far away the Helisson itself joins the Alpheios.

 Proper Nouns